Skip Navigation

 At an altitude of 800 metres in the foothills of the Alps, Domaine des 2 Soleils could scarcely be in a more rural location.
 From the outskirts of the attractive town of Serres, it is reached along a winding country lane which climbs through pine woods.
 The lower part of the site has chalets and mobile homes for rent and looks out across fields and farmhouses.
 Sixty touring pitches with 6A electrical connections, are attractively located on sloping ground among a variety of trees and bushes, with the pool and leisure complex beyond.
 Forested hills form an impressive backdrop.

-Camping la Pause
+Camping de la Meije

 Provence